Illinois, Nebraska to open 2021 season in Ireland

 ESPN's "College GameDay" will broadcast before the Notre Dame-Navy game in 2020, the first time that show will be done outside the U.S.

-Illinois and Nebraska will travel to Dublin earlier that week to practice, likely leaving on Tuesday night and arriving on Wednesday morning in Dublin, Whitman said, before practicing and experiencing Dublin during the next three days.
+Illinois and Nebraska will travel to Dublin earlier in the week to practice, likely leaving on Tuesday night and arriving on Wednesday morning in Dublin, Whitman said, before practicing and experiencing Dublin during the next three days.

 "The great thing about Dublin is it has all the benefits of being a capital city, but it has all the intimacy of being a small city," McAuliffe said.
 "When college football comes to Dublin, everyone’s doors open.
 That’s what Nebraska and Illinois will expect when they come here."